All Episodes

 They're famous slavers.

-They see blacks in the Quran as quote raisin heads.
+They see blacks in the Quran as, quote, raisin heads.

-That's the Muslims, okay.
+That's the Muslims, okay?

-But they preach Islam in the in the in the prisons.
+But they preach Islam in the prisons.

-The imam don't read that part of the Quran to you.
+And the Imam don't read that part of the Quran to you.

 jordan holmes